ecy16/ecy16/README.md

-- 👋 Hi, I’m @ecy16
+- 👋 Hi, I’m @ecyla also Claire
-- @drtech on Hashnode
+-  I am @drtech on Hashnode is my Tech blog i use to document my journey as a Junior Developer
 - 👀 I’m interested in ...frontend development
-- i have recently finished learning Javascript.
-- 🌱 I’m currently learning ...React js
-- 💞️ I’m looking to collaborate on ...learning javascript and react
+- 💞️ I love Coding
-- 📫 How to reach me ...ecylamichaels16@gmail.com
+- 📫 How to reach me ...ecylamichaels16@gmail.com  AND nyamburanjuguna16@gmail.com
-- @drtech.hashnode.dev
 -

 <!---